nus-cs2103-AY2324S1/ip/docs/README.md

 ### Unmark a task `unmark`

-mark a task as undone in the tasklist given an index
+Mark a task as undone in the tasklist given an index.

 **Example of usage:** `umark 2`